ericagreene/nyt-mentorship/docs/guide.md

 ## Principles

+Building a relationship with a colleague from scratch can be difficult.
+Successful mentorship relationships are built on a joint commitment of shared growth and trust.

 ### Mindset

 * **Growth Mindset** - A growth-mindset is required for change; if it feels overwhelming or scary, you are on the right track - keep going.